NoelleWright/Music-and-Mental-Health-Analysis/README.md

 ![demographic_analysis](https://github.com/NoelleWright/Music-and-Mental-Health-Analysis/assets/118686588/94e88232-5a3e-443a-a0b4-7d94d339d1a7)

-## Projected Visualizations

-Using the information from our data source, we will be providing the following visualizations made with Tableau:

-* Heatmap

-* Piechart

-* Bar Chart

 ## Machine Learning Mockup

 The goal of our machine learning model is to predict how a persons’ mental health is affected given their music preferences.
 The three outcomes as presented in the data are: No effect, improve or worsen.
 Given that we are trying to have our machine learning model predict data that is already present in our output data, the best model would be a supervised machine learning model.
 The type of problem it will be analyzing is a classification problem.